Risk Assessment for Lifting by Crane – Lifting operations risk assessment:

 The most read

-The construction machines are those that allow performing different works in the field of land adaptation, so that later buildings, bridges or other types of works can be elevated in them.
-Likewise, they can also be responsible for the remodeling or dismantling of old buildings that are in poor condition.
+The construction machines are those that allow performing different works in the field of land adaptation, so that later buildings, bridges, or other types of works can be elevated in them.

 Any person who operates, leases, rented, or borrowed heavy equipment must take many hours of safety training for each type of equipment before they operate the equipment.